 Electric Vehicle (EV) Special License Plate

 The Department of Revenue must issue a special license plate for EVs.
-The taxes and fees for the EV license plates is the same as the amount as the taxes and fees for regular motor vehicle license plates.
-(Reference House Bill 1141, 2021)
+The taxes and fees for the EV license plates are the same as the amount as the taxes and fees for regular motor vehicle license plates.

 For more information, see the Medium- and Heavy-Duty ZEVs: Action Plan Development Process website.